Freestyle 4

-"Freestyle 4" is a song by American hip-hop artist Kanye West that features vocals from rapper Desiigner, which is from West's seventh studio album, The Life of Pablo (2016).
+"Freestyle 4" is a song by American rapper Kanye West from his seventh studio album, The Life of Pablo (2016).
+It features vocals from American rapper Desiigner.
 It was remixed by Tyler, the Creator in March 2016.

 Composition

-The track samples the beginning of 2001 song "Human" by Goldfrapp and is heavily composed around the sample.
+The track prominently samples the beginning of the 2000 song "Human" by Goldfrapp, resulting in Will Gregory and Alison Goldfrapp being credited as songwriters.

 By the time that all of the changes had been made to The Life of Pablo in June 2016, a different instrumental popped up at the 45-second mark and more synths were added.

 Remixes

 On March 3, 2016, Odd Future rapper Tyler, the Creator released a remix of "Freestyle 4" titled "What the Fuck Right Now", which featured ASAP Rocky.
 Shortly before releasing his remix, Tyler had shown that he was a fan of the song.
 West tweeted out his approval of the remix three days after it was released.

-LSDXOXO remixed the original on May 25, 2016, flipping it to being more suitable for the clubs.
-A remix of the song by Kanye West featuring ASAP Ferg and Big Sean was subject to an online leak on August 5, 2017.
+LSDXOXO remixed the original on May 25, 2016, putting a Baltimore club spin on it.
+A remix of the song by West featuring ASAP Ferg and Big Sean was subject to an online leak on August 5, 2017.